TheOdinProject/curriculum/new_course/1_programming_fundementals/methods.md

 puts 12.between?(10, 15)  #=> true
 ~~~

-You can also create your own method with a `?` at the end of its name to indicate that it returns a Boolean.
+You can also create your own method with a `?` at the end of it's name to indicate that it returns a Boolean.
 Ruby doesn't enforce this naming convention, but you will thank yourself later for following this guideline.

 ### Bang Methods